18F/handbook/pages/office-of-operations/talent.md

 ### Our Mission

-To cultivate an organization full of highly talented and diverse staff who are provided the opportunity to deliver high impact public service.
+To cultivate an organization full of highly talented staff who are provided the opportunity to deliver high impact public service.

 ### How We Work